wiseqx/Python/Python Exercises/Python Data Types and Built-in Methods/README.md

  text (or the paragraph) into sentences and words, the program is extended to perform some simple analysis on the input text.

- Python_file3 perform the following analysis:
+ Python_file3 program performs the following analysis:
  * Count the total number of words and the total number of characters
  * Count the total number of unique words (ignoring the case of letters)
  * Count the number of words that begin with an uppercasee letter (ie.A-Z)